Rainymood/rainymood.github.io/_posts/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google.md

 ---

-Ever since AWS moved their Athena engine to [version 3](https://docs.aws.amazon.com/athena/latest/ug/engine-versions-reference-0003.html) weird things started happening to us: This query that used to run under 3 minutes now times out after 45 minutes.
+Ever since AWS moved their Athena engine to [version 3](https://docs.aws.amazon.com/athena/latest/ug/engine-versions-reference-0003.html) weird things started happening to us.

+This query that used to run under 3 minutes now times out after 45 minutes.
 What the hell?

 ![](/../assets/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google/2023-08-06-13-39-53.png)

-We debugged this for hours unsuccessfully.
-Our frustration led us to contact AWS Support directly and this is what they said (paraphrased):
+After trying to debug this query unsuccessfully for hours, we decided to contact AWS Support directly and this is what they said (paraphrased):

 > AWS Support: So uhmmm, maybe like, yeah, try... adding this to your query somewhere: `@{rule_based_join_reorder ='false'}`?
 >